What is ISO 27018?

 Why should you process PII via the cloud?

+There are many advantages to processing PII through the cloud.
+Using cloud storage for PII reduces operational costs compared to storing data on-site.
+It also makes information more accessible when you’re remote working.
 But cloud data storage can be risky.
 You need to be confident that a cloud provider has the best controls in place to keep your information secure.
 If you’re a cloud provider, you’ll need to show your customers you have excellent security controls in place.

 ISO 27018 classes cloud service providers as processors when they process your organisation’s personal data.
 Your organisation stays classed as the data controller even when a cloud service provider processes your data for you.
 Both processors and data controllers have legal responsibilities for PII protection.